MikeDev101/cloudlink/README.md

 ### [CloudLink JS "cljs" (discontinued)](https://github.com/wgyt/cljs)

 ## FAQ
-> Will my B3-0 projects support CloudLink 4.0 Servers?
+> Will my CloudLink 3.0/TURBO projects support CloudLink 4.0 Servers?

 Yes, there will be no compatibility-breaking changes to how CloudLink 4.0 handles messages.
 However, the new custom command handler will bind all custom commands to use: `{"cmd": "(custom command here)"}` instead of using the Direct command, `{"cmd": "direct", "val": {"cmd": "(custom command here)"}}`